France - Data Protection Overview

 7. Controller and Processor Obligations

-In accordance with the GDPR, France has abolished its prior notification regime (i.e. simplified or standard declarations or authorisation requests are as a principle not required anymore); however, some processing must still be notified to CNIL for authorisation or request for an opinion.
+In accordance with the GDPR, France has abolished its prior notification regime (i.e. simplified or standard declarations or authorization requests are as a principle not required anymore); however, some processing must still be notified to CNIL for authorization or request for an opinion.

-In addition, Articles 31 and 32 of the Act provide that authorisation by decree or ministerial ruling is required for processing:
+In addition, Articles 31 and 32 of the Act provide that authorization by decree or ministerial ruling is required for processing:

 - of special categories of data (sensitive data specified in Article 6(I) of the Act);

 - biometric and genetic data necessary to identify persons or control identity on behalf of the State; and